Shiripandey/admin_dashboard-/README.md

 ## Demo Site

-Check out the [demo site](https://admindashboard-zfhw.onrender.com/) to see the Admin Dashboard in action.
+Check out the [demo site](https://admindashboard0001.netlify.app/) to see the Admin Dashboard in action.

-## Installation

-To run the Admin Dashboard locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/PrathameshDhande22/Admin-Dashboard-React.git`
-2. Navigate to the project directory: `cd Admin-Dashboard-React`
-3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`

 ## Usage